LucasM127/QuadTreeTesselation/README.md

 A couple pretty pictures.

 <img src=Pics/PrettyAccident.png></img>
 Testing pointy polygons contained one inside the other.
-This was beforee I added balancing to the quadtree.
+This was before I added balancing to the quadtree.
 The black is the result from not mapping each line's right/left regions properly resulting in the floodfill algorithm getting confused about the region being inside or outside.

 <img src=Pics/MountainScene.png></img>
 Just a random line wiggling through a larger quadtree.